jbranchmaster/upgraded-engine/recipies/lunch_dinner/21_chicken_dum_biriyani.md

 ## Dum cooking
 Dum means 'to keep food on slow fire' and pukht means 'process of cooking', thus meaning 'cooking on slow fire'
- - Boil 150ml of water and add it to the pot in which contains previosly marinated chicken
+ - Boil 150ml of water and add it to the pot in which contains previosly marinated chicken . **300ml water if using a clay pot**
  - Take the soaked rice and boil it with **spices or rice masala if present** for about ~5 minutes
  - Take the boiling rice and layer the rice in 3 stages into the handi.
 The lower most layer should have cooked only 20-30% , while the top most layer should have cooked upto 75%
  - Layering process will take ~8-10 minutes, by then rice would have achieved various statges of cooking